 203.11

 Items paid for by volume will not be remeasured but will be the quantities designated in the Contract.
-Exceptions will be made when field changes are ordered or when it is determined that there are discrepancies on the plans in an amount of at least plus or minus two percent of the plan quantity.
+Exceptions will be made when field changes are ordered or when it is determined that there are discrepancies in the Contract in an amount of at least plus or minus two percent of the plan quantity.

 (a) Excavation.
 When payment is specified on a volume basis, all accepted excavation and borrow will be measured in its original position by cross-sectioning the area excavated.
 These measurements will include authorized excavation of rock, shale, or other unsuitable material.
 All accepted stripping will be measured in stockpiled locations by cross-sectioning.
 When the excavation conforms to the staked lines and grades, the original cross-sections and the staked sections shall be used for the determination of volumes excavated.
 Volumes will be computed from the cross-sections by the average end area or other acceptable method.
-When topsoil or wetland topsoil is included as an additional pay item and is specified, the measured volume of excavation will be reduced by the volume of topsoil or wetland topsoil removed from the area shown as excavation on the plans.
+When topsoil or wetland topsoil is included as an additional pay item and is specified, the measured volume of excavation will be reduced by the volume of topsoil or wetland topsoil removed from the area shown as excavation in the Contract.
 Measurements will include over-breakage in rock excavation from the back slopes to an amount not to exceed, in any half station of 50 feet, 10 percent of the actual quantity required for that half station.
 Costs associated with ripping tests or seismic tests to evaluate if a material meets the criteria for “Rock Excavation” shall not be measured or payed separately, but shall be incurred by the Contractor and included in the cost for excavation.

 (b) Embankment.
 If provided in the Contract, embankment material will be measured in its final compacted position in the roadway.
 Measurement will be made upward from the original ground line without any allowance for subsidence due to compaction of the base under the embankment.
 The original cross-sections will be used for determination of volumes of embankment material placed, unless changes have been directed.
 The measured volume of embankment material will be increased by the volume of topsoil or wetland topsoil removed from the area below the original ground line and under the embankment